-The FRACAA is a competitive award that supports WMU faculty in significant research, rigorous scientific inquiry, original artistic activity and inventive technology.
+The Faculty Research and Creative Activities Award (FRACAA) is a competitive award that supports WMU faculty in significant research, rigorous scientific inquiry, original artistic activity and inventive technology.
 Awards are made for up to $10,000 and require submission of an external funding proposal within 18 months of the end of the project period.

 Find External Funding

 The university subscribes to GrantForward, where all WMU faculty and staff may create an account, save searches and set flags to receive newly posted funding in selected areas.

 Other Recommend External Database Searches

 - Grants.gov—Provides a common website for federal agencies to post discretionary funding opportunities and for grantees to find and apply to them.

 - NIH.gov—Listing of National Health Institute current requests for applications.

 - NSF.gov—Listing of National Science Foundation funding opportunities arranged by research area.

 - Forecast of Funding in Education—U.S. Department of

 Sponsors offer some opportunities that do not have specific deadlines or have rolling deadlines though multiple years.
 See the list.